freedomcondor/mns3.0/README.md

 	Fix the left-right wheel offset in the 3D dynamics model for the Pi-Puck (#196)
 	```
-	To clone, checkout the right version, and create a branch for it:
+	Clone, checkout the right version, and create a branch for it:
 	```bash
 	git clone https://github.com/ilpincy/argos3
 	cd argos3